 Sheet for Florida STATEMAP information).

-Acquisition Program for each project in order to gather
+the Geological Sample Acquisition and Management Section for each project in order to gather

 Accomplishments to date

 - 16,519 feet of new core added to FGS archives

 - Average cost/mile2 = $205.60*